-Now you can’t change your height so those are out in terms of improving your lifts.
+Now you can’t change your height, so those are out regarding improving your lifts.
 You can certainly change your strength levels, allowing you to pull the bar faster, and I am a big advocate for making this happen, At some point, though, even as the total weight lifted moves up, it will only go so fast.
 So what you can change is your own speed to the bar.

 To move faster to the bar I like to think of pulling myself under the bar, but not with the hands.
 I have to pull hard with my hips to get enough hip flexion to receive the bar low.

-I always say that the number 1 mistake I see for athletes in the Olympic lifts is starting from the ground when they have no ability to get in a good starting position.
+I always say that the number 1 mistake I see for athletes in the Olympic lifts is starting from the ground when they cannot get in a good starting position.